Formations Book

 Limited Defensive Support from Attacking Players

-With only one striker and one attacking midfielder, the formation can struggle to defend effectively against teams that attack with multiple players.
+With only one striker and one central forward, the formation might struggle to defend effectively against teams that attack with multiple players.

 How to Counter 4-4-1-1 Formation?